berilkavakli/paymentgateway/readme.md

 - For better error troubleshooting; the 3rd party log data collectors such as Logstash (ELK) or FluentD could be integrated with the system.
+- Database and tables are created in the startup.cs by reading TableScripts.sql.
+Intead of this a data migration tool like FluentMigration can be used.